 Little Explorers Playgroup

 An opportunity for children aged 0-3 years and their family members to explore natural spaces and network with other families who enjoy spending time in nature.
-The playgroup is an opportunity for families to be introduced to The Nature School's vision "A world in which all people learn from and within nature" and to its concepts of creative, child-led and unstructured nature play.
+The playgroup is an opportunity for families to be introduced to The Nature School's vision "A world where nature and learning create a sustainable future. " and to its concepts of creative, child-led and unstructured nature play.

 Frequently Asked Question about the Playgroup

 Babies and young children aged 0 – 3 years and their older siblings; accompanied by their parents, carers, and grandparents.
 Parents/carers are responsible for their children at all times during the sessions.
 The sessions run between 930am-1030am each Monday and give parents, babies and toddlers the chance to spend time in nature, and connect with other families.
 The Little Explorers Playgroup is a great way for children and families to engage with The Nature School programs, particularly if you think your child may like to go on to our Early Years program or Primary School when they are older.

 How is the Little Explorers Playgroup different to other playgroups?

 The Little Explorers Playgroup takes place entirely outdoors.
 Children spend the session in a wild space, driving their own learning through the exploration of the natural environment.
 The sessions are mostly unstructured; children are invited to discover the natural environment at their own pace, noticing things that interest them and exploring.
 This gives children the opportunity to gain confidence in the world around them and learn how to manage risks, use their unending imagination and creativity, and build respect for one another and for the natural environment.
 Parents enjoy watching and joining in as their child leads the play and exploration experiences, providing gentle scaffolding as needed.

 Do I need to book ahead for the sessions?